 Despite progress in recent years, a large number of people with cancer still do not receive adequate pain relief.
 At MSK, we do everything possible to ensure that each person’s pain is well treated.
 Here are responses to some concerns that people with cancer and their caregivers have raised with our doctors and nurses.

 People with cancer rarely become addicted to powerful pain medications such as opioids when they are prescribed for cancer-related pain.
 The word “addiction” is widely misunderstood.
 Pain specialists view addiction as a series of specific behaviors.
 These actions involve compulsive use of medication, loss of control over medications, and insistence on taking medication despite deterioration in the quality of life.
 People usually become physically dependent on pain medication after taking opioids for more than 24 hours.
 Physical dependence is a normal part of proper pain treatment.
 Doctors and nurses slowly taper pain medication over time.
 This ensures that no one experiences severe withdrawal symptoms due to physical dependence.
 The risk of psychological dependence on pain medication is low with well-managed treatment.
 People with cancer very rarely seek drugs beyond what is needed to control pain.Back to top

 The side effects of opioids and other pain medications have been well studied and can be managed effectively.
-To learn more about managing the side effects of cancer and its treatment, see Management of Side Effects.Back to top
+Learn more about managing the side effects of pain medicine, cancer and its treatment.Back to top

 If I take strong pain medicines such as opioids early on, will I run out of options if my pain gets worse later?